lryffel/dotfiles/README.md

 `chsh -s /usr/bin/fish` or `usermod -s /usr/bin/fish $USER`.

 ## ranger (File manager)
-Set to preview images automatically.
+Could be set up to display images but I don't how currently.
+Opens latex files with the `--servername VIM` option for vim which, with my current setup, enables reverse synctex.

-## sway (Window manager)
+## sway (Wayland window manager)
-Keybindings, purple color scheme, starts waybar.
+Keybindings, purple color scheme, starts (and hence depends on) waybar.

-## waybar (Status bar)
+## waybar (Wayland status bar)
 Purple color scheme, some icons.

+## i3 (X window manager)
+Starts (and hence depends on) polybar.

+## polybar (X status bar)
+Not very well configured, may need some work.

 ## zathura (PDF/Epub reader)
 Configured to work with synctex and to start automatically in dark mode.

 ## vimb (Browser)
-Configured to look minimalistic.
+Configured so that text boxes can be opened in vim (using Ctrl+T).

 ## qutebrowser (Browser)
+Dark mode even for websites that do not have a dark mode.
+Don't know how to turn it off though.

 ## alacritty (Terminal emulator)
+Just configured so that swiss keyboards can also zoom in.